 Settlement system design, T+0 transition architecture, atomic settlement governance, CCP risk management, and the structural implications of programmable settlement for market microstructure and liquidity management.

-Institutional-grade digital asset infrastructure, tokenised securities governance, real-world asset tokenisation frameworks, custody architecture, and the regulatory positioning required for institutional participation in tokenised asset markets.
+Institutional-grade digital asset infrastructure, tokenised securities governance, real-world asset tokenisation frameworks, custody architecture, and the structural positioning required for institutional participation in tokenised asset markets.

-Central bank digital currency architecture covering wholesale and retail CBDC design, interoperability frameworks, the implications for commercial banking architecture, and the geopolitical dynamics of sovereign digital currency issuance.
+Central bank digital currency architecture covering wholesale and retail CBDC design, interoperability frameworks, the implications for commercial banking architecture, and the sovereign monetary dynamics of CBDC issuance.

-Retail and wholesale payment architecture, cross-border payment governance, ISO 20022 migration, SWIFT and alternative rail positioning, and the structural design of payment systems navigating geopolitical bifurcation.
+Retail and wholesale payment architecture, cross-border payment governance, ISO 20022 migration, SWIFT and alternative rail positioning, and the structural design of payment systems navigating monetary system bifurcation.

 Clearing architecture governance, post-trade infrastructure design, margin framework implications of DLT settlement, and the structural redesign of post-trade systems for programmatic and tokenised instruments.